3.8 million live websites use WooCommerce. That’s 0.2% of all websites but 6.8% of the top million.

 ThemeForest offers a large stock of 1,300 premium WooCommerce themes, ranging from $39 and giving you countless options for your ideal website.
 Paid themes are recommended since all authors of ThemeForest are committed to supporting you dedicatedly.

 - Astra WooCommerce Theme

-You can install WooCommerce directly from WordPress dashboard by clicking Add New button in Plugins section.
-After activating WooCommerce, you follow the setup wizard to complete initial configuration.
+You can install WooCommerce directly from the WordPress dashboard by clicking Add New button in Plugins section.
+After activating WooCommerce, you follow the setup wizard to complete the initial configuration.
 There, you can also set up payments and shipping options.